-- 2. The Music Education faculty reserves the right to exercise its professional judgment in refusing entrance to, or in removing from Student Teaching, any candidate for whom evidence exists (including reports from any music education Practicum work) that certain personal traits or dispositions: - are likely to prevent the candidate from successfully completing Student Teaching; - in some way significantly jeopardize the public-school students with whom the Student Teacher would work or is working; - have, irrespective of teaching competence, earned the disapprobation, censure, or rebuke of the Cooperating Teacher(s) and/or school officials. - 3.
-In the event the Music Education faculty refuses the candidate entrance to or removes the candidate from Student Teaching, the candidate must cooperate fully in seeking corrective measures.
+- 2. The Music Education faculty reserves the right to exercise its professional judgment in refusing entrance to, or in removing from Student Teaching, any candidate for whom evidence exists (including reports from any music education Practicum work) that certain personal traits or dispositions: - are likely to prevent the candidate from successfully completing Student Teaching; - in some way significantly jeopardize the public-school students with whom the Student Teacher would work or is working; - have, irrespective of teaching competence, earned the disapprobation, censure, or rebuke of the Cooperating Teacher(s) and/or school officials.

+- 3. In the event the Music Education faculty refuses the candidate entrance to or removes the candidate from Student Teaching, the candidate must cooperate fully in seeking corrective measures.
 Every possible attempt will be made to assist the candidate to re-qualify. - P. Professional Commitment: Each candidate is expected to demonstrate involvement in support of the profession of music education. - 1.
-Active participation in student organizations devoted to the support of music and music education (NYSSMA/NAfME, ACDA, ASTA, ΣAI, ΦMA, etc.).
-Participation in NYSSMA/NAfME is the minimum professional commitment each semester. - 2.
-Participation (of some kind ranging from attendance to leadership) in extracurricular activities, elective courses, conferences, workshops, volunteer work, etc., related to music and music education. - Q. Music Education e-Portfolio Artifacts: all music education course artifacts (see Transition Points in Music Education Degrees, Appendix C) must be available for anyone at Fredonia to view in your Music Education e-Portfolio throughout your education at Fredonia.
+Active participation in student organizations devoted to the support of music and music education (NYSSMA/NAfME, ACDA, ASTA, NYSBDA, Σ AI, Φ MA, etc.).
+Participation in NYSSMA/NAfME every semester of the degree program is strongly encouraged.
+The Student Association defines active participation as attendance at least two General Assembly meetings and one event per semester. - 2.
+Participation (of some kind ranging from attendance to leadership) in extracurricular activities, elective courses, conferences, workshops, volunteer work, etc., related to music and music education.